vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 This Supuṣpa is also known from the genealogy of King Jayadeva, the same who recorded the name of his maternal grandfather, the Maukhari prince Bhogavarman \(see below, p.
 538\): tasmāl licchavitaḥ pareṇa nr̥ patīn hitvā parān dvādaśa śrīmān puṣpaśarākr̥tih.

 kṣitipatir jātah. supuṣpas tatah. | \(Verma & Singh 1994, 238\).
 According to Slusser 1982, 227 this king is ‘alternately known as Paśuprekha \(he who has seen Paśupati\)’.
-A later \(equally legendary\) Licchavi king, Supuṣpavarman, is said in the Gopālarājavam
+A later \(equally legendary\) Licchavi king, Supuṣpavarman, is said in the Gopālarājavaṁśāvalī

-. śāvalī

 to have renovated the temple of Paśupati: